habitat-sh/habitat/www/source/blog/2018-02-21-Habitat-Helm.html.md

 And now, let's get started!

-### Install all the tools (optimized for homebrew users):
+### Install all the tools (optimized for Homebrew users):

 * Habitat (`brew install habitat`) (check with `hab --version` to make sure you're on 0.54.0) Or, if you prefer the `curl | bash`, try `curl https://raw.githubusercontent.com/habitat-sh/habitat/master/components/hab/install.sh | sudo bash`
 * Minikube [https://kubernetes.io/docs/tasks/tools/install-minikube/](https://kubernetes.io/docs/tasks/tools/install-minikube/)
 * Kubectl (`brew install kubectl`) Alternate installation instructions available [here](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 * Helm (`brew install kubernetes-helm`) Additional information is available on their github repo at [https://github.com/kubernetes/helm](https://github.com/kubernetes/helm), and learn how to get started at [https://docs.helm.sh/using_helm/#quickstart-guide](https://docs.helm.sh/using_helm/#quickstart-guide)

+You'll need a Kubernetes cluster to try this out on.
+If you're doing this on your desktop, you can either install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) or try the [Docker CE Edge releases](https://docs.docker.com/edge/) that include Kubernetes built into Docker for the desktop.

 **Important Note**

-Minikube uses its own Docker Engine, not your machine's Docker Engine.
+If you use Minikube, bear in mind that it uses its own Docker Engine, not your machine's Docker Engine.
 Habitat Studio uses your machine's Docker Engine.
 So, in order for your Minikube to be able to find the Helm package that you are about to build and export, you need to point your machine's Docker Engine to use Minikube's instead (once you've started your Minikube cluster).

 So, for the purposes of this Helm demo to work locally, you now need to do: